JackTreble/Jira-Visual-Days/README.md

 # Jira-Visual-Days
-a userscript to replace dots with words
+a userscript to replace dots with words on tickets.

 ## How to install